skoonk/machine-learning-course/README.md

 # machine-learning-course
-Course material and projects for machine learning.
+Contains material and experiments in machine learning.
+This is a general repository containing homework and projects.